imathis/guard-jekyll-plus/README.md

 end
 ```

-Now Guard will be watching for changes to txt, md, markdown, textile, html, haml, slim, xml, yml files.
+Now Guard will be watching for changes to txt, md, mkd, markdown, textile, html, haml, slim, xml, yml files.
 When these files change Guard will trigger a Jekyll build.
 Files
 which don't match these extensions will be simply copied over to the destination directory when a change occurs, or deleted if appropriate.

 ### Configuring Jekyll config file